vippsas/feedapi-spec/SPEC.md

 a lot of internal events to produce the external feed, and being able to make progress also in the case of no new (external) events is important.

+The returned cursor can in some cases be an empty string.
+This means consumption is "done".
+This can happen in two cases:
+* The partition has been closed and will never receive new events (typically replaced by another number of partitions)
+* The `stop` argument is in use, and consumption has passed the stop-point.

 Some publishers may emit a checkpoint for every event, others may list several events between checkpoint.